Jill Guzman, DNP, CPNP, Director

-Jill graduated from Villanova University with a Bachelors of Science in Nursing and furthered her education with a Masters of Science in Nursing at Seton Hall University.
+Jill graduated from Villanova University with a Bachelors of Science in Nursing and furthered her education with a Masters of Science in Nursing at Seton Hall University and her doctorate in Nursing Practice at William Paterson University.
 She is a certified Pediatric Nurse Practitioner and has previously been working in Primary Care for the past several years.
 Jill also was the former Patient Care Coordinator of Wayne General Hospital's Emergency Room.
 Jill also has previous experience as an emergency room nurse and a crisis intervention nurse.
-Jill recently joined the Health and Wellness Center providing health care to students at WPU.

 Abigail came to WPU in November, 2008 as Administrative Assistant to the Counseling, Health & Wellness staff.
 She is pursuing studies in Business Administration with a concentration in Accounting.